Welcome to kinetic-context

 - MCP Server - Model Context Protocol server for dependency queries

-- Web Interface - Browser-based UI for managing projects and dependencies
+- Web Interface - Full-featured browser-based UI with:

 - Docker Support - Easy deployment with Docker